What is Medicaid Fraud?

 Why is my Medicaid Fraud Case Flagged?

-Most Medicaid fraud cases in NYC are flagged because of the recipients' failure to disclose the full household income on your application/recertification(s) or failure to update the agency about your increase in income.
-Many people who receive Medicaid and are investigated for fraud because they didn’t disclose:
+Most Medicaid fraud cases in NYC are flagged because of the recipients' failure to disclose the full household income on his or her application/recertification(s) or failure to update the agency about an increase in income.
+Many people who receive Medicaid are investigated for fraud because they didn’t disclose: